India

 Umling La is a high mountain pass at 5.882m (19,300ft) above the sea level, located in Jammu and Kashmir, in India.
 It’s one of the highest motorable roads in the world.
 The drive features a real risk of AMS (altitude-mountain-sickness) and death due to Pulmonary Edema and Cerebral Edema.

-Located in India’s northern Himachal Pradesh state, the Aut is one of the most dangerous tunnels in the world and has become very lethal for traffic coming from both sides.
-It’s dark inside as there are just a few bulbs.
-There are no CCTVs or fire fighting facilities.
+Located in India’s Himachal Pradesh state, the Aut Tunnel is one of the most dangerous tunnels in the world and has become very lethal for traffic coming from both sides.
+It’s dark inside as there are just a few bulbs, and there are no CCTV cameras or firefighting facilities.

-Shipki La is an international high mountain pass and border post on the India-China border, at an elevation of 3.954m (12,972ft) above the sea level.
+Shipki La is an international high mountain pass and border post on the India-China border, at an elevation of 3,954m (12,972ft) above sea level.
 The border is no longer open for non-residents.

 Located in the Indian state of Jharkhand, Tata Road is said to be haunted by a white lady.
 Most of the accidents occur at night on this stretch of the highway.